Behind the Elizabeth Collection: Reimagining Tudor Jewels for Today

 Cheapside Hoard, Gold & enamel chains © Victoria and Albert Museum, London

 Our pieces are handmade in London, just a stone's throw from where the Cheapside Hoard was discovered.
 Using traditional techniques that wouldn't have felt out of place to Elizabethan goldsmiths, each jewel is carefully created with an eye for detail and quality.
-This connection to place and craftsmanship is part of what makes the Elizabeth Collection feel timeless - linking past and present in every piece.
+This connection to place and craftsmanship is part of what makes the Elizabeth Collection feel timeless.
+With every piece it feels like we're linking past and present, especially as we also source gems from around the world, like in the Cheapside Hoard.

 Reimagining the Rose

 We didn't want to recreate or replicate Elizabethan jewels; they belonged to a different world.
 Instead, we focused on the meanings behind them.
-The rose appears again and again in Elizabeth I's portraits: a symbol of the Tudor dynasty, but also of love, resilience, passion, purity, and beauty.
-It felt like the right place to begin.
+The rose appears again and again in Elizabeth I's portraits: a symbol of the Tudor dynasty, the Virgin Mary, and her identity as the Virgin Queen.
+But the rose has always carried other meanings too: love, beauty, and femininity.

 Shakespeare, writing during Elizabeth's reign, returned to roses more than any other flower.
 In The Two Noble Kinsmen, Emilia declares: "Of all flowers, methinks a rose is best."
 We couldn't agree more.